glfw/glfw/README.md

  - Added `GLFW_UNLIMITED_MOUSE_BUTTONS` input mode that allows mouse buttons beyond the limit of the mouse button tokens to be reported (#2423)
+ - [Wayland] Bugfix: The fractional scaling related objects were not destroyed

 ## Contact